xps/Gmail-Notifier-Replacement/ReadMe.md

 To do list
 ===============================

- - Options dialog
  - Sounds
  - Installer

 How to use?
 ===============================

-Download, unzip, and edit the config file to set your username and password.

-You will need to **generate an application-specific password** in your Google Account, under the Security > Password > App Passwords section.
+First, you will need to **generate an application-specific password** in your [Google Account][4], under the Security > Password > App Passwords section.
 It will not work with your real password.

-Then start the exe file (or set up Windows to start it up for you automatically).
+Download, unzip, and run the exe file (or set up Windows to start it up for you automatically).
+On the first run, you will be asked for credentials (these will be stored [securely][5]).

 **Requires the .NET Framework 3.5 or above** (Client Profile is ok).